 I grew up on a farm near Kirksville, Missouri, the fictionalized setting of my first middle grade/young adult novel, The Feedsack Dress.
 During the summer I worked in the fields and garden, pumped water for the milk cows, and read books that carried me far away.

-Before taking my first job as a magazine editor in Washington, D.C., I served as a Peace Corps Volunteer in Ethiopia, teaching English and helping build a school for lepers.
-On my way back to the States, I traveled for six months in the Middle East and Europe.
+Before taking my first writing job as a magazine editor in Washington, D.C., I served as a Peace Corps Volunteer in Ethiopia, teaching English and helping build a school for lepers.
+Coming home, I traveled for six months in the Middle East and Europe.

+One intriguing city I visited was Vienna, Austria.
+I returned there to work for the United Nations.
+The bureaucratic writing drove me to quit and come back to the States, this time traveling through Asia and Australia.
 Settling in Washington, D.C., I edited a national magazine on service-learning and then became a freelance writer and editor.
 I wrote hundreds of articles, four nonfiction books, and a variety of other nonfiction materials.
-I edited several national newsletters, most notably Writing That Works.
-From 1990 to 2011, it served as a monthly “desktop seminar” for corporate writers and editors.
+I edited several national newsletters, most notably Writing That Works, a monthly “desktop seminar” for corporate writers and editors.

 A few years ago I revived my childhood dreams of writing fiction.
 I moved back to Columbia, Missouri, to focus on historical novels for tweens and teens and contemporary mysteries for adults.
 Five Star published my first mystery,